md-sohan719/md-sohan719/README.md

 I am Backend Web Developer and self employed hardworking person.
 I have more than 6 years of experience.
 Always like to Research and Solve the problem..
 I specialize in CodeIgniter and have professional experience working with JavaScript and Bootstrap.
 I also have experience working with tailwind, jQuery, Ajax, Git and SQL.

-Skills:  JS / HTML / CSS / PHP / Laravel / Codeigniter / JQuery / Ajax / SQL / MySql
+Skills:  JS / HTML / CSS / PHP / Laravel / Codeigniter / JQuery / Ajax / SQL / MySQL

 - 🔭 I’m currently working on Wake Up ICT Company
 - 👯 I’m looking to collaborate on github